 South Central Kentucky Kids on the Block is an innovative teaching program that helps children learn how to understand and communicate about sensitive, personal and social matters.
 For two generations, over 20,000 children each year participate in the KOB programs, developing an attitude of understanding and acceptance towards others that will serve them for the rest of their lives.

-Presently, our local staff of puppeteers present over 2oo performances annually in 20 counties across the state of Kentucky.
+Presently, our local staff of puppeteers presents over250 performances annually in over 30 counties across the state of Kentucky.
 KOB uses the medium of Japanese Bunraku style puppetry to bring children to the teachable moment.
 The life-size puppet has his or her own personality reflecting likes, dislikes, hopes, fears, talents, abilities and limitations.